msmrexe/matlab-university-portal/README.md

 # MATLAB University Portal (Mini-Golestan)

 This project is a modular university registration system ("Mini-Golestan") written in MATLAB.
-It uses professional MATLAB development practices, including packages, classes, file-based data persistence, and vectorized operations.
+It was developed for a university course on Mathematical Software and adheres to MATLAB development practices, including packages, classes, file-based data persistence, and vectorized operations.

 The system supports three user roles:
 * **Students:** Can view their grades, see class statistics (min/max/avg), and check their GPA.